Conflict TheorySecondary students aged 15-16 in grey blazers debate conflict theory in classroom with individual desks

 What is conflict

-In this view, society is not harmonious, but rather characterized by struggle and conflict.
+In this view, society isn't harmonious but rather characterised by struggle and conflict.
 Different groups compete for limited resources, privileges, and opportunities, leading to the creation and maintenance of social inequalities.
-These inequalities are not accidental but are instead an inherent feature of social structures.
+These inequalities aren't accidental but are instead an inherent feature of social structures.

 Conflict Theory challenges the status quo by highlighting these power imbalances and advocating for social change.
-It emphasizes that societal progress and transformation occur through the resolution of these conflicts, as marginalized groups strive for equity and justice.
+It emphasises that societal progress and transformation occur through the resolution of these conflicts, as marginalised groups strive for equity and justice.

-By examining social structures from a Conflict Theory perspective, we gain insight into the mechanisms that perpetuate inequality and the pathways for creating a more just and equitable society.
+By examining social structures from a Conflict Theory perspective, we gain insight into the mechanisms that perpetuate inequality and the pathways for creating a more just and .

 Summary of Conflict Theory